Collecting Hazardous Material

 Waste Consignment Note

-We supply a ‘Waste Consignment Note’ issued on completion of work, plus documented copies are retained on file for three years in full adherence with Control of Asbestos Regulations 2012.
+We provide a ‘Waste Consignment Note’ issued on completion of work, plus documented copies are held on file for three years in full compliance with Control of Asbestos Regulations 2012.

 - Quantity in Kilograms